zohaib-ah/Semester_Projects/README.md

-Credit Card Validator
+# Credit Card Validator

-Overview
+## Overview

-The Credit Card Validator is a terminal-based program designed to validate credit card numbers using the Luhn algorithm.
-This project was developed as part of a semester project for the Programming Fundamentals course.
+This project is a terminal-based program that validates credit card numbers using the **Luhn Algorithm**.
+It also identifies the card issuer based on the input credit card number.

+---

-Key Features
+## Features

-    Validates credit card numbers based on the Luhn algorithm.
+- **Validation**: Checks if the entered credit card number is valid.
-    Identifies the credit card's issuer (e.g., Visa, MasterCard, American Express, etc.).
+- **Card Identification**: Identifies the card issuer (e.g., Visa, MasterCard, etc.).
-    Provides a user-friendly terminal interface for validation.
+- **Terminal-Based**: Fully functional as a terminal application.

+---

-Algorithm Used: Luhn Algorithm
+## Luhn Algorithm

-The Luhn algorithm, also known as the Modulus 10 algorithm, is a checksum formula widely used to validate identification numbers.
-It performs the following steps:
+The validation process uses the following steps:

-    Calculates the sum of integers at odd positions (starting from the rightmost digit).
+1. Sum integers at odd positions from the rightmost digit.
-    Multiplies numbers at even positions by 2 and adjusts sums greater than 9.
+2. Multiply integers at even positions by 2 and sum the digits of the result.
-    Combines these results to determine if the number is valid (sum % 10 == 0).

-Scope

-    The program does not generate valid credit card numbers but checks the validity of input numbers.
-    It ensures that the number follows the mathematical rules of the Luhn algorithm but does not verify expiration dates, CVV codes, or other security features.

-Sample Output

-The program provides clear feedback on:
+3. Add the results of the above steps.

-    Whether the card number is valid.
+4. If the total sum is divisible by 10, the credit card number is valid.
-    The card issuer (if valid).

-Future Work

-Planned improvements include:

-    Adding features to provide more details about the credit card, such as card type or bank information.
+---